 Michael joined Watsi on October 3rd, 2018.
-Six months ago, Michael became the 4425th member to automatically support a new Watsi patient every month.
-Since then, 566 more people have become monthly donors!
-Michael's most recent donation supported Min, a teenager from Burma, to fund eye surgery.
+Eight months ago, Michael became the 4425th member to automatically support a new Watsi patient every month.
+Since then, 742 more people have become monthly donors!
+Michael's most recent donation supported Chandy Lina, a young woman from Cambodia, to fund fracture repair surgery.

 Min is 17-year-old boy from Burma.
 Min and his 14-year-old sister support their family, working as agricultural day laborers four months out of the year.
 During the rest of the year they do odd jobs or their family has to borrow money to buy food.
 Min's vision became blurry when a small piece of metal flew into his left eye, injured the lens in his eye, and caused him to develop cataract.
 He also has pain in his left eye.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund lens replacement surgery for Min.
 On March 5, doctors will perform a lens replacement, during which they will remove Min's natural lenses and replace them with an intraocular lens implant in each eye.
 After recovery, he will be able to see clearly.
 Now, he needs help to fund this $1,500 procedure.
 "After surgery I will go back to the wood mill, and I will work as a wood cutter for them," says Min.